 Hold on, it gets better.
 These fantastic meats are then transformed into mouthwatering burgers that will leave you wanting seconds.
 One that is not be missed has to be Pastrami Sandwich ($22).
 With tender, salty pastrami slices tempered with sharp sauerkraut and quelled with buttery Emmental cheese.
 It’s a perfect bite if I do say so myself.

 3. Burger & Lobster

-You remember the frenzy Burger & Lobster caused when it was announced it would be hitting out shores soon.
-While the spotlight was on those glorious and buttery Original Lobster Rolls (S$28), we need to pay more attention to the other half of Burger & Lobster.
+You remember the frenzy Burger & Lobstercaused when it was announced it would be hitting out shores soon.
+While the spotlight was on those glorious and buttery Original Lobster Rolls ($28), we need to pay more attention to the other half of Burger & Lobster.

-Now, Burger & Lobster has a good selection of burger but one that takes center stage is The Mayfair Burger (S$14 ala carte, S$20 combo).
+Now, Burger & Lobster has a good selection of burgers but there’s one that takes center stage.
+The Mayfair ($14 ala carte, $20 combo) has all eyes on them.
 Named after their first-ever restaurant in London, this magnificent beauty features a Nebraskan beef patty along with the usual suspects of lettuce and tomato before being topped off with B & L’s secret sauce.

 Simple and to the point, this burger is simplicity at its best.
-If you would like to go hamand the B & L Beast Burger (S$23) is the best of both worlds with the same Nebraskan beef patty along with succulent chunks of lobster and finished with brie slices.
+If you would like to go ham and the B & L Beast Burger ($23) is the best of both worlds with the same Nebraskan beef patty along with succulent chunks of lobster and finished with brie slices.
 It’s a beast, alright.

 4. Potato Head

 Potato Head needs no introduction.
 Located beside Three Buns, the burger bistro & bar feature the same range of burgers.
 Dive into a hunky stack with the Truff Ryder ($24) or go green with the Omni Wan Kenobi (Vegetarian) ($15).
 These hunky stacks survive the islandwide delivery journey fo’ sho’.